-4.2 Meander Belt - Reach BE1A
+4.3.2 Meander Belt

-To inform the delineation of Redside Dace occupied habitat as defined under Ontario Regulation 242/08, the meander belt was delineated for Reach BE1A using a desktop approach.
-As Reach BE1A is situated within a confined valley setting, the procedure to determine the meander belt referenced historic and current channel processes, but also considered valley floor (floodplain) dimensions.
+To inform the delineation of Redside Dace occupied habitat as defined under Ontario Regulation 242/08, the meander belt was delineated for Reach BR1-1b using a desktop approach.
+As Reach BR1-1b is situated within a confined valley setting, the procedure to determine the meander belt referenced historic and current channel processes, but also considered valley floor (floodplain) dimensions.

-A review of available historic aerial imagery for Reach BE1A (1960-present) was undertaken, however, due to degree of tree cover along the reach, the historic watercourse planform could not be traced.
-A 55 m meander belt dimension was recommended for Reach BE1A based on the lateral extent of the outermost meander bends and evidence of lateral occupation of the floodplain at the reach scale.
-This dimension was then reviewed within the context of available topographic mapping to ensure that the dimension was sufficient to capture the valley floor dimension.
+As noted in Section 4.3.1, the 1966 historic watercourse planform could not be traced due to dense tree cover.
+A 100 m meander belt dimension was recommended for Reach BR1-1b based on the lateral extent of the outermost meander bends and evidence of lateral occupation of the floodplain at the reach scale.
+This dimension was then reviewed within the context of available topographic mapping to ensure that the dimension was sufficient to capture the valley floor.
 This procedure is considered to be in accordance with applicable guidelines (TRCA 2004).

-Figure 2 illustrates meander belt limits for Reach BE1A.
+Figure 2 illustrates meander belt limits for Reach BR1-1b.